xzplays/docs-diagram/docs/guides/localization.md

 	menuAlignChildrenHorizontally: "Align children horizontally",

     imageUpload: "Click to upload",
-    emptyState: "Select a shape or a connector"
+    emptyState: "Select a shape or a connector",

 	 // the following locale options were added in v5.0
 	alignHorizontalLeft: "Align left",